Air Quality & Climate Change

 What about the LTNs – will they improve Air Quality?

-Those journeys will take much longer and people will be driving for longer periods.
-Cars will have to crowd into the streets that do allow traffic, creating greater noise and pollution for the people who live in those streets.
+Those journeys are now taking much longer and people are driving for longer periods.
+Cars have to crowd into the streets that do allow traffic, creating greater noise and pollution for the people who live in those streets.

-So the congestion will just get concentrated in other areas.
+So the congestion has just become more concentrated in other areas.

-Better for some, much worse, for others – but no overall improvement.
+Better for some, much much worse, for others – but no overall improvement.

 That is not justice and will not solve the bigger picture.
 And this is very divisive.

-LTNS won’t improve air quality, but they will damage quality of life.
+LTNS won’t improve air quality for anyone outside them, but they will damage quality of life.

 Reducing Car Dependence